Noah Cyrus: 2022–present: The Hardest Part and tour

 On April 5, 2022, Noah announced her new single "I Burned LA Down", released on April 8.
 On that same day, she announced her debut album, The Hardest Part, for July 15.
 The album was preceded by three more singles: "Mr. Percocet" released on May 13, "Ready To Go" on June 23 and "Every Beginning Ends" with Benjamin Gibbard on August 26.
 However, in June 2022, Cyrus announced that the album was pushed back to September 16 due to manufacturing delay.
 Following the album's release, Noah released "I Just Want A Lover", from the album on the same day of its release.
 Later, on September 23, Noah launched the remix of "Noah (Stand Still)" featuring her father, country music singer Billy Ray Cyrus.
 On October 14, she released an acoustic version for the song "Unfinished".

 After being announced in May and cancelling the European leg, Cyrus began The Hardest Part Tour on October 4.
 After 24 shows, the tour ended on November 4, just a month after it began.

 On November 18, Cyrus and long-time producer PJ Harding released a new song, "Snow In LA".

 In May 2024, Cyrus released the duet "How Far Will We Take It?" with country musician Orville Peck.
 She was also featured on and helped write the single "My Fault" with country singer Shaboozey.

 On July 11, 2025, Cyrus released a new album called I Want My Loved Ones To Go With Me, featuring guest appearances from Fleet Foxes, Ella Langley, Bill Callahan, and Blake Shelton.
 Reviews were very positive with the LA Times describing the album as "stunning".

+On October 3, 2025, Noah Cyrus releases “If There’s a Heaven” featuring Stephen Wilson Jr.